 Many people will find relief from adding additional moisture to their eyes with an artificial tear drop.
 These are non-medicated, over-the-counter drops that do not require a prescription.
 They can be used as often as every 30 minutes, to as seldom as once a day or only when needed.
-Most people will generally start at two to three times per day but the actual frequency may vary day-to-day depending on comfort and conditions.
+Most people will generally start at two to three times per day but the actual frequency may vary depending on comfort and conditions.
 It is similar to how one might use lotion periodically to soothe dry skin.
-Some days more lotion is needed and some days no lotion may be needed.
+Some days more lotion is needed, and some days less.
 Same with the eyes and tears.